This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room - Transient - Volume Envelope

-Then, in the FX section, add a 4-pole HighPass filter and set the cutoff between 10 and 11 o’clock.
-This’ll eliminate the low frequencies from this transient and prevent it from conflicting with the frequencies in the bass layer we just created.
+Then, in the FX section, add a 4-pole HighPass filter and set the cutoff between 10 and 11 o'clock.
+This will eliminate the low frequencies from this transient and prevent them from conflicting with the frequencies in the bass layer we created.

 Big Room - Transient - Filter

-Here’s how our two layers sound together playing a 4/4 kick pattern.
+Our two layers sound together, playing a 4/4 kick pattern.

 Big Room - Lead - Oscillators

-The lead has a lot of low frequency content that is going to conflict with the kick layer.
-To clean it up, set Filter 1 to a 4-pole HighPass and assign Macro 2 to it.
-This lead might also be featured in the intro of a track where it doesn’t need to be cut out; so, it’s nice to have flexibility over the position of the cutoff.
-I find my work is more organized when I keep all the modulated parameters in the Macro section.
-Turn the Ser-Par slider all the way up and make sure it’s set to serial.
+The lead has a lot of low-frequency content that will conflict with the kick layer.
+To clean it up, set Filter 1 to a 4-pole HighPass and assign Macro 2.
+This lead might also be featured in the intro of a track where it doesn't need to be cut out, so it's nice to have flexibility over the cutoff position.
+My work is more organized when I keep all the modulated parameters in the Macro section.
+Turn the Ser-Par slider up and make sure it's set to serial.

 Big Room - Lead - Filters